 How Do Catastrophic Injuries Happen?

 Unfortunately, catastrophic injuries can occur in nearly any negligence-related situation.
-For instance, you can sustain a traumatic head injury in a severe crash, slip and fall, motorcycle accident, construction accident, or medical malpractice.
+For instance, you can sustain a traumatic head injury in a severe car accident, slip and fall, motorcycle accident, construction accident, or medical malpractice.
 Similarly, a spinal cord injury can occur in several situations where one person acts recklessly.

 Causation in burn injuries is a bit more challenging to show.
 In some cases, a burn injury can occur because of too much radiation exposure.
 Other cases can include a person spilling a hot liquid on a patron at a restaurant.
 One of the most infamous burn injury cases involved a woman who sued McDonald’s for serving her coffee well above the recommended temperature.

 Many of the actions that cause catastrophic injuries are completely preventable.
 It’s crucial for any injured party to retain strong legal counsel and show that someone’s negligence led to their harm to pursue maximum compensation in a case.